 Hair Transplant Side Effects – What to Expect

-It’s always good to know about the benefits you will receive from a hair transplant, namely a fuller head of hair and the confidence that goes with it.
-However, it’s also wise to make yourself aware of the side-effects you will experience as well.
+It’s always good to know about the benefits you will receive from a hair transplant, namely a fuller head of hair and the confidence that accompanies it.
+However, it’s also wise to make yourself aware of the side effects you will experience as well.

 What is a Hair Transplant?

 A hair transplant is a surgical method where a dermatological surgeon will move hair from one area of your body to a bald spot on your head.
 The most common practice is for the surgeon to move hair from the head’s back to the front or top.

 Surgeons perform hair transplants in a medical office using local anesthesia and will use one of two methods to complete the procedure: slit grafts (4 to 10 hairs per graft) or micrografts (1 to 2 hairs per graft).

 The surgeon will obtain follicles for transplant using follicular unit transplantation (FUT) or follicular unit extraction (FUE).

 FUT – The doctor cuts strips of the scalp from the head’s back using an incision that can be several inches long.
 They will then stitch the wound shut.
 The doctor then separates the strip into smaller sections small enough to be implanted and achieve natural-looking growth.

 FUE – The surgeon uses a tiny needle to create tiny holes in the treated area.
 They then place a hair follicle in each of the holes.
 Each surgical session will place hundreds of hairs at a time.